 Climate change work takes time and resources

 Finding the dedicated time and capacity to address climate issues with limited resources is a challenge for local leaders.
-The Lake Superior Climate Champions program provides a yearlong structured opportunity for Northern Wisconsin community teams to work on a goal of their choosing that addresses climate change with guided climate learning and tailored assistance.
+The Lake Superior Climate Champions program provides a yearlong structured opportunity for Northern Wisconsin community teams to receive guided climate assistance while working on a chosen climate goal or project.

 Participating communities must be from the four coastal counties of northwest Wisconsin (Douglas, Bayfield, Ashland or Iron counties).

 To participate in this program, you must apply as a team of 2-4 eligible members from your community.
 Eligible members will be people in community decision-makers roles.
 These may include: